Applicability of (CSR) Corporate Social Responsibility

 Conclusion

-In conclusion, the applicability of a CSR committee depends on the legal requirements and regulations of the jurisdiction in which a company operates.
-This committee plays a crucial role in overseeing and guiding a company's CSR activities.
+In conclusion, the applicability of the CSR committee depends upon the legal requirement and regulations of the jurisdiction in which the company operates.
+The committee plays an important role in overseeing and guiding the CSR activities of the company.

 Why Professional Utilities?